 However, the former area of the Indus Valley Civilization is probably better known among ancient astronaut enthusiasts for the persistent rumors that the area bears scars from an impossibly ancient nuclear war dating as far back as 12,000 years ago.
 Let’s examine the supposed evidence, shall we?

 Mohenjo-Daro itself, along with its sister city Harappa, allegedly are the sites of mass graves, with skeletons scattered across the streets “as if some instant, horrible doom had taken place,” in the words of Kisari Mohan Ganguli, who wrote the first complete English translation of the Mahabarata.
 “People were just lying, unburied, in the streets of the city.”
-Some of the skeltons also showed radiation levels 50 times greater than normal, comaprable to modern victims of Hiroshima and Nagasaki.
+Some of the skeletons also showed radiation levels 50 times greater than normal, comparable to modern victims of Hiroshima and Nagasaki.

 The city of Jodhpur, resting in the Thar Desert in northwestern India, is allegedly so radioactive that cancer deaths and birth defects are extremely common, to the point that the government has quarantined the area.
 In addition, an archaeologist named Francis Taylor claimed to have discovered an ancient city nearby, which shows signs of a nuclear blast that killed as many as half a million people.

 Finally, there is the Lonar crater, located under a lake around 300 miles east of Mumbai.
-The crater is about 3900 feet in diameter and is definitly not volcanic in origin.
+The crater is about 3900 feet in diameter and is definitely not volcanic in origin.
 Maybe it could be the result of a nuclear explosion, then?

 However, episode 541 of Brian Dunning’s Skeptoid podcast pretty much put paid to all of these ideas: